Sales Market

 Lisbon council concentrates more than one fifth of the houses of the metropolitan area (21%), followed by Sintra (12%), and Cascais, Loures and Almada (all with 7%).
 In the last decade (2011-2021), Seixal and Odivelas saw the highest construction volume (13% of total new homes), followed by Mafra and Lisbon (7%).

-In recent years, Lisbon Metropolitan Area has observed an increase of new houses but still far from the levels of completed dwellings registered before the great financial crisis (GFC).
+In recent years, Lisbon Metropolitan Area has observed an increase of new houses, but still far from the levels of completed dwellings registered before the great financial crisis (GFC).

 Between 2013 and 2019, the number of houses sold in LMA more than doubled, disclosing a new dynamic after the great financial crisis period.
 There was a stabilisation in 2019, followed by a 16% decrease in 2020 mainly caused by Covid-19 pandemic.
 Nevertheless, this context has not changed the demand for houses, as sales returned to pre-pandemic levels in 2021, exceeding 51,000 units.

-In 2022, 50,218 houses were sold in Lisbon MA, representing a 2% decrease when compared to the previous year.
 Sales prices have been escalating in all LMA councils.
-Lisbon, Cascais and Oeiras record the most expensive houses while Alcochete and Palmela were the councils that observed the highest price upsurge over the last three years.
+Lisbon, Cascais and Oeiras record the most expensive houses, while Alcochete and Palmela have observed the highest price upsurge over the last three years.

 Despite pandemic crisis, prices continued to grow over 2020 and 2022.
 Lisbon Metropolitan Area registered a 10% y-o-y increase of median sales price in 2021.
-In 2022, prices continue on the rise with the first, second and third quarters of the year disclosing a c.
-16%.
+In 2022, prices continued on the rise and the same in 2023, reaching €2,935/sq m.

 Lisbon City Residential Zones